 Fact: I need cream in my coffee.
 I cannot drink it black.
 For the most part, I find plain black coffee vile, watery, and bitter.
 But a nice splash of half-and-half transforms it into a creamy, warm, soothing, comforting elixir of the gods.

 So yeah.
 I need my cream.
 But my thighs do not need it.
 And so that’s why we’re here.
 That’s why I figured out how to make almond milk coffee creamer, a healthier, non-dairy alternative to half-and-half.
 And I’m so excited about it, now I’m going to share with you!

 Have you ever made almond milk?
 It’s shockingly easy!
 You soak the almonds in water.
 And then you puree the soaked almonds with fresh water.
 And then you strain the mixture.
 And you’ve got almond milk!
 And it seriously tastes incredible.

 I make a couple of tweaks to the standard almond-milk-making process for this super-rich almond milk creamer.
 First, I soak the nuts for the maximum amount of time – 48 hours, changing out the water every 12 hours to keep things fresh.
 The longer you can soak the nuts, the creamier the outcome.
 More than 48 hours, though, and things could get funky (or go bad).
 So no more than that, please!

 And then I puree the almonds with a little less water than I would if I was making standard almond milk.
 The result is a thick, rich consistency that works perfectly as coffee creamer.

 Ready to make some of this rich, creamy, non-dairy and vegan creamer?
-Let’s break it down.
+Here’s a quick video showing how it’s done; scroll on for the break-down.

 Step 1: Soak